 Social media – I’ve definitely gotten a handle on using it for my business.
 TEDx was a huge deal for my business.
 Also, if I can start up a business as I have, then anyone can.
 After years of being isolated and only conversing with my parents and doctors for seven years, it was difficult figuring out how to get back into the professional world of networking again.
 I wasn’t sure how to get out there.
 I was intimidated by the world of theatre and felt as though I didn’t know how to form connections.
 So I did it the old-fashioned way.
 Posting flyers everywhere humanly possible, researching the contact information of every news source I could get my hands on, and spreading my name shamelessly wherever I could.
 There were no shortcuts and it wasn’t easy.
 But it was worth it.
 It taught me valuable lessons about publicity and business, and I created connections that were truly invaluable.

 With marketing, there is no easy shortcut.
 A lot of people ask how I “land” my gigs.
 Again, the word “land” makes me squeamish.
 I’ve never “landed” anything.
-Everything I’ve done, I’ve had to work for – very hard – and sometimes, that’s not always the best thing in the long run– I am long overdue for relaxing, I admit, but when I looked through old journal entries, when I was going through everything and was really struggling, I see that all I wanted was to get my story out there, in the hope that it could help others.
+Everything I’ve done, I’ve had to work for – very hard – and sometimes, that’s not always the best thing in the long run– I am long overdue for relaxing, I admit, but when I looked through old journal entries when I was going through everything and was really struggling, I see that all I wanted was to get my story out there, in the hope that it could help others.
 So I think that is the “manic” and very fervent drive that pushes me to not stop.
-What I’ve learned from all of this is if you have a dream, you can do it – I’ve heard that obviously, but I think my work ethic and my passion really proved that to myself.
+What I’ve learned from all of this is if you have a dream, you can do it – I’ve heard that obviously, but I think my work ethic and my passion really proved that to me.
 Also, I am on social media all the time – Facebook, Pinterest, anything I learn about, constant website updates – and lots of research.
 Finding out who I can network with and sending out literally hundreds of emails.
-Time consuming, but many times, very worth it – you never know!
+Time-consuming, but many times, very worth it – you never know!

 What is the #1 lesson you learned since starting Gutless & Grateful?